JLSteenwyk/treehouse/README.md

 Our aim is to make phylogenies more accessible to all and facilitate researchers exploration in their own phylogenies.

-<i>treehouse</i> is now published as an open access article!
+<i>treehouse</i> has been published as an open access article!
 [Publication link](https://bmcresnotes.biomedcentral.com/articles/10.1186/s13104-019-4577-5)

 ## Quick Start